 Private Sector Credit in South Africa averaged 13.20 percent from 1966 until 2022, reaching an all time high of 35.88 percent in July of 1981 and a record low of -2.35 percent in May of 1966.
 This page provides the latest reported value for - South Africa Private Sector Credit - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 South Africa Private Sector Credit - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Private Sector Credit in South Africa is expected to be 5.89 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Private Sector Credit in South Africa to stand at 6.27 in 12 months time.
-In the long-term, the South Africa Private Sector Credit is projected to trend around 3.11 percent in 2020, according to our econometric models.
+Private Sector Credit in South Africa is expected to be 6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the South Africa Private Sector Credit is projected to trend around 3.50 percent in 2023 and 3.00 percent in 2024, according to our econometric models.